Data Centers in Naples

 Market Access, Business & Tax Climate

-Proximity To Key Business Districts: Data centers in Naples are strategically located to serve the commercial and industrial zones of the city and the broader Campania region.
-This proximity provides low-latency connectivity for logistics, shipping, manufacturing, and public administration sectors.
+Proximity To Key Business Districts Data centers in Naples are strategically located to serve the city's primary commercial districts, the Port of Naples, and surrounding industrial zones.
+This proximity is vital for logistics, maritime, and manufacturing companies that require low-latency connectivity.

-Tax Advantage For Data Centers: Italy offers a national tax incentive that benefits data center operators and tenants.
-The government provides subsidies for deploying energy-efficient systems and making related capital improvements, directly reducing the cost of building and maintaining sustainable digital infrastructure.
+Tax Advantage For Data Centers Italy offers tax incentives that can reduce capital expenditures for data center operators and their customers.
+The government provides subsidies for investments in energy-efficient systems and related infrastructure improvements, helping to lower long-term operational costs.

 Natural Disaster Risk

-Naples has a low overall disaster risk profile, with an INFORM Risk score of 3 out of 10 as of September 2025.
-While the overall risk is low, the region's geography exposes it to specific natural hazards that require careful facility planning and mitigation.
+Naples has a Low overall disaster risk profile, with an INFORM Risk score of 3.0 out of 10 as of September 2025.
+However, the region has specific, elevated risks that require careful facility planning and site selection.